MEDEA'S TV TROPES

 Not Quite Almighty: Following a complete and flawless connection with the angel Seraphim, she ranks as one of the mightiest beings in the Norrington's Desire universe.
 Among the very few (those that can be numbered on one hand), that are exempt from Death's realm and instills fear in arch-demons (who, in turn, can instill fear in other demons) at the idea of encountering her.
 That being said, Medea isn't invincible; the two gods are her superiors, and Sokar is/was her equal.

-1. But Now, I Must Go: It has come to notice that after fulfilling her part, Medea has a tendency to vanish into thin air.
-There's plenty of speculation about her role, with some saying she only jumps in when it's absolutely needed.
-But truth is, she's more about avoiding attention and just wants a chill life away from all the drama and noise (considering the significant share of such drama and noise she already encounters both at home and in the Underworld).
+1. But Now, I Must Go: It’s become pretty clear that after Medea does her part, she has this habit of disappearing without a trace.
+People love to speculate about her role, with some saying she only shows up when it's absolutely necessary.
+But the truth is, she prefers avoiding the spotlight—she just wants a quiet life, away from all the drama and noise (especially considering how much of it she already deals with, both at home and in the Underworld).

 Artificial Limbs: During the tumultuous battle against Oceanus, Medea was still imprisoned within Asura's mind.
 Fueled by a surge of raw power, she unleashed her dormant dragon abilities without restraint.
 Still, the sudden outburst of energy led to a distressing metamorphosis, beginning with Medea's right arm, which morphed into a dragon limb, causing agonizing pain and impeding her use of magic.
 Medea managed to ease the pain by wrapping her arm with healing bandages.